carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_get_event_log_record_by_support_id.rst

 1. A Logging Node is configured with the Web Application Security service enabled.

 2. Events are sent from BIG-IP to the Logging Node. ### Description Describes how you use the REST API to retrieve a Web Application Security Event Log record using a support\_id.
 Perform the REST API actions in the following order:

 3. Perform a POST operation to perform a search of the logs by a given support\_id.

 Description
 ~~~~~~~~~~~

-The following extended example shows each of these REST API actions. ###
+The following extended example shows each of these REST API actions.

-Example #### 1.
-Perform a POST operation to perform a search of the logs
+1. Perform a POST operation to perform a search of the logs
 by a given support\_id.
 Perform a POST operation to perform a search of
 the logs by a given support\_id.